swcarpentry/DEPRECATED-bc/novice/r/06-cmdline.md

   + Separately, modify the program so that if no parameters are given (i.e., no action is specified and no filenames are given), it prints a message explaining how it should be used.

-  + Separately, modify the program so that if no action is given it displays the means of the data.

 ### Handling Standard Input

 The next thing our program has to do is read data from standard input if no filenames are given so that we can put it in a pipeline, redirect input to it, and so on.